Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Method

-Different from previous works, we use an implicit function to output the target joint position $q_d$, and given the property of the implicit function, we can easily get the derivative (target joint velocity) $\dot{q}_d$ and the second-order derivative (target joint acceleration) $\ddot{q}_d$.
-Thus we can use a more robust controller, augmented PD control with the form of
+Different from previous works, we utilize an implicit function to output the target joint position $q_d$, and given the continuity property of the implicit function, we can easily get the derivative (target joint velocity) $\dot{q}_d$ and the second-order derivative (target joint acceleration) $\ddot{q}_d$.
+Thus we can use a more robust controller, PD control with feedforward in the form of